travelaudience/go-sx/README.md

 tx.MustExec(query, sx.Values(&spo)...)
 ```

 We can contruct update queries this way too, and there is also an option to skip fields whose values are the zero values.
+(The update structs support pointer fields, making this skip option rather useful.)

 ```go
 spoChanges := orchestra2{Bass: "Strad"}